-LSD Addiction Symptoms, Signs and Side Effects
+LSD Symptoms, Signs & Side Effects

 D-lysergic acid diethylamide (LSD) is a synthetic hallucinogen.
 Made from an acid compound found in a fungus, LSD is a schedule I controlled substance in the United States.
 As a schedule I substance, there are no current medical uses for LSD in the United States.
 LSD symptoms of use can vary, but often include:

 - Sensory enhancement